-As at December 31, 2021, Clairvest's exposure to gaming investments represented 25.7% of its net book value.
+As at December 31, 2022, Clairvest's exposure to gaming investments represented 30.4% of its net book value.
+In particular, Clairvest's investment in Head Digital Works represented 15.9% of its net book value.
 These investments are subject to the risks of any other investment but have heightened exposure to political and regulatory risk whereby a change in the political or regulatory regime governing the gaming industry in a particular jurisdiction where Clairvest's gaming assets are located, including those internationally, could have an impact on the ultimate returns of that investment.
 In addition, many of these investments involve the construction of a gaming facility whereby not only is Clairvest underwriting the risk of completing the facility on budget, but it is also relying on forecasted gaming revenue, versus historical results, which is only a best estimate.
 While a project is in construction and for a specified period thereafter, the owners of a newly constructed gaming facility may have to guarantee some or all of the bank facility or agree to fund any operating shortfall.
 The Company manages this risk through oversight responsibilities with existing investee companies and by reviewing the financial condition of investee companies regularly.
-Historically, Clairvest has been able to manage all of these risks but past performance of Clairvest provides no assurance of future success.
+Historically, Clairvest has been able to manage all these risks but past performance of Clairvest provides no assurance of future success.